 How to Understand Your Investment Goals

-Every investor has his or her own investment goals, balancing risk against safety, or the chance to earn outpaced gains against dividend income and steady appreciation.
-This is where a full-service investment firm can really shine for investors by pointing the way to the best solution or basket of options that can help you realize your investment goals.
+Every investor has his or her own goals, balancing risk against safety or the chance to earn outpaced gains against dividend income and steady appreciation.
+A full-service investment firm can point the way to the best solution or basket of options that can help you realize your investment goals.

-One of the biggest benefits of choosing an investment firm is that the firm’s advisors can help you to invest in a way that matches your long-term goals for safety and earnings — but also point out potentially problematic investments or likely underperformers.
-Nearly everyone who has ever invested on their own has discovered that not every investment goes up in value.
+A good investment firm’s advisors can help you to invest in a way that matches your long-term goals for safety and earnings — AND point out potentially problematic investments or likely underperformers.
 Utilizing a full-service investment firm doesn’t guarantee you’ll never have losses, but many losses can be avoided or minimized.

-What to Look for in an Investment Firm
+What to Look for in an Investment or Wealth Management Firm

 No investment firm can be a perfect fit for every investor, but the best investment firms focus their efforts on the areas most important to their clients, providing top-notch service at the acceptable expense of higher commissions or fees than discount brokers.